mitcrepe/ServerStatusReporting/README.md

 # Description
 This solution will allow you to quickly add status report for your server.
 The report will contain information about the connectivity with configured dependent services.
+This report can be then consumed by automation systems to automatically detect application connection problems.

 # Example usage
 ```c#